 The consumption of the Danes is positive in the following areas…

 As a result of Covid-19, Danes spend less money on travel, experiences, and apparel – but what do Danes spend their money on when a global pandemic has turned our society upside down?
 We have collected some areas where the consumption of Danish citizens is growing.

-Due to several months of lockdown and repatriation from the workplace, many have spent more time at home than usual.
+Due to several months of lockdown many have spent more time at home than usual.
 It has given opportunities to review and to rethink the decor and condition of both house and garden.

 Perhaps not surprisingly, take-away is on the list of what the Danes have recently spent their money on.
 The same applies to buying groceries online.
 To reduce the risk of getting the Coronavirus, many Danes, in recent months, have ordered their meals to be delivered at their address or made sure to buy ready-made dishes, to avoid spending too much time in the supermarket surrounded by potential infection carriers.
 An article from Inside Business states that sales of take-away and food online increased in April by 12 percent compared to normal.